syncfusion-content/wpf-docs/wpf/TaskBar/Adding-a-TaskBar-Item-to-the-TaskBar-Control.md

 ---
 layout: post
-title: Adding a TaskBar Item to the TaskBar Control in WPF TaskBar control | Syncfusion
+title: Adding a TaskBar Item in WPF TaskBar control | Syncfusion
-description: Learn about Adding a TaskBar Item to the TaskBar Control support in Syncfusion WPF TaskBar control and more.
+description: Learn about Adding a TaskBar Item support in Syncfusion Essential Studio WPF TaskBar control, its elements and more.
 platform: wpf
 control: TaskBar
 documentation: ug
 ---

-# Adding a TaskBar Item to the TaskBar Control in WPF TaskBar
+# Adding a TaskBar Item in WPF TaskBar control

 The Task Bar Item is added to the Task Bar by using either XAML or C# coding.
 Use the following code to add a Task Bar Item to the Task Bar control.